'Native title land' is defined in the Native Title (South Australia) Act 1994 to mean 'land in respect of which native title exists or might exist'.

 An application for permission can only be made by a person who has applied for a mining tenement and has been notified that the Minister for Mineral Resources and Energy approves the making of the application for permission under the relevant Land Rights Act.

-The Aboriginal Heritage Act 1988 provides for the protection and preservation of Aboriginal heritage.
+The Aboriginal Heritage Act 1988 (the Act) provides for the protection and preservation of Aboriginal heritage.

-Importantly, under the Aboriginal Heritage Act it is an offence to:
+Importantly, under the Aboriginal Heritage Act without Ministerial authorisation it is an offence to:

 - Where any Aboriginal object or remains are found –

-Mining operators must always comply with the requirements of the Aboriginal Heritage Act, even where a Part 9B agreement or ILUA sets out procedures for undertaking cultural heritage surveys.
+Mining operators must always comply with the requirements of the Act, even where a Part 9B Agreement or ILUA sets out procedures for undertaking cultural heritage surveys.

-A RARB is an incorporated body that can enter into local heritage agreements with proponents to manage impacts on Aboriginal heritage.
-A RARB must be able to demonstrate that it can ascertain and represent the views of the relevant traditional owners in relation to the Aboriginal heritage within the RARB’s area of responsibility.
+In developing a local heritage agreement, the RARB must ascertain and represent the views of the relevant traditional owners whether internal or external to their organisation in relation to the Aboriginal heritage within their area of responsibility.